milkcircle/milkcircle.github.io/_posts/2019-04-03-heartbreak.md

 the road we walked last summer is closed today, but no matter.
 i climb over the fence to the empty street
-so i can feel the familiar crisp breezes one more time
+so i can feel the familiar crisp breeze one more time

 there's a dying finch on the sidewalk,
 his vibrant colors matted with his own lifeblood